gitmehedi/kubernetes/kubernetes/README.md

    1. Ingress Traffic: Comes inside from other resources
    2. Egress Traffic: Goes outside to other resources

+   All CNI plugins does not support network policies.
+Some of the supported CNI are
+   1. kube-router
+   2. Calico
+   3. Romana
+   4. weave-net

    For network policy, use pod selector like services, deployments, replicaset.
    NetworkPolicy definition file